-another similar recipe using mangoes is to make mango juice which is usually had plain or served with pooris or phulkas. mango sherbet has less quantity of mangoes in the drink than the mango juice. the consistency is also thin as compared to the thick mango juice. you can also check these mango recipes – mango lassi, mango falooda, mango milkshake, mango mastani.
+Another similar recipe using mangoes is to make Mango juice which is usually had plain or served with poori or phulkas. mango sherbet has less quantity of mangoes in the drink than the mango juice.
+The consistency is also thin as compared to the thick mango juice.

 - 2 medium or large alphonso mangoes - yields approx 1.5 to 2 cups of mango puree

 - 1-2 teaspoon of sabja seeds (basil seeds)

 - organic powdered jaggery or unrefined cane sugar as required